verus-lang/paper-sosp24-artifact/site/guide.md

 Each of the three subplots should have three lines (for Verus NR, IronSync NR and Upstream NR) that are similar in performance and scaling behavior.

+{% capture aeset1x %}

+This shaded section was only relevant for the SOSP Artifact Evaluation process.

 ## Set 1-x - Re-run just the page table benchmark (Figure 12).

 *All results in this set are also generated in Set 1.
 The instructions here are to help re-running just the